astorDev/profl/blog/scrum-tickets/article.md

 ## User Story

-Back to making the real life closer to the agile legend.
+Back to making real life closer to the agile legend.
 First, let's find a product owner.
 Let's gather around a whiteboard and start the investigation.
 Highlight the "user" word for me, please.
 It means that the ticket should describe a feature from a user perspective.
 So, let's keep an engineering lead and a software architect out of here.
 That's not what they are good at.
 A business analyst, and a project manager with the help of a UI / UX designer.
 That's a good team to create a story.

 But what in my mind is equally important is a review process.
 And I don't feel like embedding the whole development team in the process is a rational approach.
 It will allocate resources a lot more efficiently if at least a first-sight review is performed by a dedicated professional.
 It's important to review the story from two angles: does it match a global business strategy and is it sufficiently described and technically feasible?
 The first angle, in ideal, is reviewed by a CTO / CEO / CPO.
 The second is reviewed by Team Lead, Software Architect, and QA lead.